ZheLoh/C-sharp/README.md

 # C-sharp
-I want to disable a function of the visual studio program but I don’t know how to do it this program function is monitor folders and extract files with keyword brands and classify them into destination folders
+I want to disable a function of the visual studio program but I don’t know how to do it<BR>
+this program function is monitor folders and extract files with keyword brands and classify them into destination folders

 Destination Folder path (e.g.) C:\Users\user1\OneDrive\Tool Installer\Destination\L4 \ Monthly Folder (Auto create) \ Brand Folder (Auto create)